-The fourth and final part of the checklist: PART D: After Liquefied Natural Gas (LNG) Transfer Checklist contains the considerations to be made after the liquefied natural gas (LNG) bunker operations before disconnecting the bunker connections and finishing the total operations.
+The fourth and final part of the checklist: PART D: After Liquefied Natural Gas (LNG) Transfer Checklist contains the considerations to be made after the liquefied natural gas (LNG) bunker operations for the disconnecting of the bunker connections and finishing the total operations.

-USAGE OF THE BUNKER STATION TO SHIP LIQUEFIED NATURAL GAS (LNG) BUNKERING CHECKLIST
+USAGE OF THE TRUCK TO SHIP LIQUEFIED NATURAL GAS (LNG) BUNKERING CHECKLIST

-The following guidelines have been produced to assist in the joint use of Liquefied Natural Gas (LNG) Bunker Checklist - Bunker station to Ship.
+The following guidelines have been produced to assist in the joint use of Liquefied Natural Gas (LNG) Bunker Checklist - Truck to Ship.

 The ship's master and all under his command must adhere strictly to these requirements throughout the ship's stay alongside.
-The liquefied natural gas (LNG) bunker station operator and, if applicable, the terminal / berth representative must ensure that all personnel do likewise.
-Each party commits to cooperate fully in the mutual interest of achieving safe and efficient operations.
+The liquefied natural gas (LNG) bunker truck operator and, if applicable, the bunkering location representative must ensure that truck personnel and, if applicable, shore personnel do likewise.
+Each party commits to co-operate fully in the mutual interest of achieving safe and efficient operations.

-The ship's master, the liquefied natural gas (LNG) bunker station operator and, if applicable, the terminal / berth representative can appoint responsible persons in charge of bunker operations and authorize them to complete and sign the liquefied natural gas (LNG) bunker checklist.
+The ship's master, the liquefied natural gas (LNG) bunker truck operator and, if applicable, the bunkering location representative can appoint responsible persons in charge of bunker operations and authorize them to complete and sign the liquefied natural gas (LNG) bunker checklist.

-Responsibility and accountability for the statements within the liquefied natural gas (LNG) Bunker Checklist - Bunker station to Ship is assigned within the document.
-The acceptance of responsibility is confirmed by ticking or initialling the appropriate box and finally signing the declaration at the end of the checklist.
+Responsibility and accountability for the statements within the liquefied natural gas (LNG) Bunker Checklist - Truck to Ship is assigned within the document.
+The acceptance of responsibility is confirmed by ticking or initialing the appropriate box and finally signing the declaration at the end of the checklist.
 Once signed, this details the minimum basis for safe operations that has been agreed upon through the mutual exchange of critical information.

 Some of the checklist statements are directed to considerations for which the ship's master has sole responsibility and accountability.
-For some checklist statements either the liquefied natural gas (LNG) bunker station operator or terminal / berth representative has sole responsibility and accountability.
+For some checklist statements either the liquefied natural gas (LNG) bunker truck operator or bunkering location representative has sole responsibility and accountability.
 Some checklist statements assign a joint responsibility and accountability.
-Greyed-out boxes are used to identify statements that generally may not be applicable to one party, although the ship's master, bunker station operator or terminal / berth representative may tick or initial such sections if they so wish.
+Greyed-out boxes are used to identify statements that generally may not be applicable to one party, although the ship's master, truck operator or bunkering location representative may tick or initial such sections if they so wish.

-Where mentioned in the box; "for the ship", "for the bunker station" or "for the terminal / berth", the involved parties only check and sign for their own responsibilities.
+Where mentioned in the box; "for the ship", "for the truck" or "for the bunkering location", the involved parties only check and sign for their own responsibilities.
 The current guidelines recall this with the comment "For this item, the involved parties only check and sign for their own responsibilities." "

-Vessels navigating on the Rhine shall be subject to the RPR, in particular Article 15.07(5)(b) and (6), which state:
+Vessels navigating on the Rhine shall be subject to the RPR, in particular article 15.07(5))(b) and (6), which state:

 - "5.
-Before commencing bunkering with liquefied natural gas (LNG), the master of the receiving ship shall be required to ensure: - [...] - b) that a liquefied natural gas (LNG) bunker checklist for vessels bearing the identification mark referred to in Article 2.06 (of the RPR) in accordance with the standard defined by the CCNR (namely this list) has been completed and signed by himself, or by an individual acting on his behalf, and by the individual responsible for the bunkering facility and that the answer to all the questions on the list is "yes".
+Before commencing bunkering with liquefied natural gas (LNG), the master of the receiving ship shall be required to ensure : - [...] - b) that a liquefied natural gas (LNG) bunker checklist for vessels bearing the identification mark referred to in article 2.06 (of the RPR) in accordance with the standard defined by the CCNR [namely this list] has been completed and signed by himself, or by an individual acting on his behalf, and by the individual responsible for the bunkering facility and that the answer to all the questions on the list is "yes".
 Irrelevant questions are to be deleted.
-If not all the questions can be answered in the affirmative, bunkering shall only be authorised with the authorisation of the competent authority;

-- 6. The checklist referred to in (5)(b) shall: - a) be completed in duplicate, - b) be available in at least one language understood by the individuals referred to in (5)(b) above and - c) be retained aboard the vessel for a period of 3 months."
+If not all the questions can be answered in the affirmative, bunkering shall only be authorised with the authorisation of the competent authority; - [...] - 6.
+The checklist referred to in (5)(b) shall: - a) be completed in duplicate, - b) be available in at least one language understood by the individuals referred to in (5)(b) above and - c) be retained aboard the vessel for a period of 3 months. "